 St Lawrence Court opened in 1974 to house over 200 postgraduate students.
 St Lawrence was the first major accommodation block to have individual houses with kitchens in.
 This was a huge success with the postgraduates and, later, with the increasing number of international students attracted to the University.

-The College was officially opened on 23 November 2003 by then-Chancellor Dame Janet Baker.
-We have over 2000 members, including a couple of dozen student families housed along Garrowby Way.
+The college was opened on 23 November 2003 by then-Chancellor Dame Janet Baker.
+We have over 2500 members, including a couple of dozen student families housed along Garrowby Way.